-The theoretical section will be developed through the presentation and systematization of contents, debates and analysis of scientific texts and, possibly, through seminars with invited experts.
-The practical aspect will be the study and presentation of real cases by the students and, whenever possible, with study visits to organizations with initiatives in the field of social entrepreneurship.
+The theoretical component will be developed through the exposure and systematization of content, discussions and analysis of scientific texts and, possibly, through seminars with invited experts.
+The practical aspect will result from the study and presentation of real cases by students and, whenever possible, with study visits to organizations with initiatives in the field of social entrepreneurship.

 Study visits, seminars, discussion of texts and formulation of problems and solutions

-Presentation and systematization of contents and self-learning, will provide the basis for the accomplishment of the written test and analysis of scientific texts.
-Study visits, seminars, discussion of texts, formulation of problems / solutions reinforce the practical component of the UC translated in terms of evaluation in the participation and accomplishment of the practical work.
+Presentation and systematization of content and self-learning will provide the basis for the written test and analysis of scientific texts.
+Study visits, seminars, discussion of texts, formulation of problems / solutions reinforce the practical component of the UC translated in terms of assessment in the participation and implementation of practical work.